Treasury risk – introduction

 Sovereign credit ratings are also monitored, and country limits for investment assets are in place.
 If necessary, funds are repatriated to the UK.

-The Company's debt facilities in place at 31 December 2015 contained a number of covenants to which the Group must adhere.
-The Group's debt covenants are tested at 30 June and 31 December each year, with the key financial covenants being leverage and interest cover.
+The Company's debt facilities in place at 31 December 2016 contained a number of covenants to which the Group must adhere.
+The Group's debt covenants are tested at 30 June and 31 December each year, with the key financial covenants being leverage, interest cover and consolidated net worth 1.

 The ratio for each of the debt covenants is set out below: